Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - In Tennessee's 17 games this season, it has 10 wins against the spread.

-- This season, the Titans have an against the spread record of 4-5 in their nine games as a favorite of 3 points or more.
+- The Titans have an ATS record of 4-5 in their nine games as a favorite of 3 points or more so far this season.

 - Tennessee has hit the over in 47.1% of its opportunities this year (eight times over 17 games with a set point total).

-- When Tennessee picks up over 350.8 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Tennessee amasses over 350.8 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Titans have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.
+- The Titans have turned the ball over 25 times this season, four more turnovers than the Bengals have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Bengals.